Getting Your Kids to Eat more Vegetables

 Getting Your Kids to Eat More Vegetables

-I have spent the last 5 years making sure that we are eating healthy.
+I have spent the last five years ensuring we eat healthy.

-I have been pretty lucky in that all three of them (so far) eat their vegetables no problem.
+I have been pretty lucky that all three of them (so far) eat their vegetables with no problem.

-In fact, they’ll often choose the healthy snack over junk food… they don’t get that from me!
+In fact, they’ll often choose a healthy snack over junk food—they don’t get that from me!

-But if your little ones need a vegetable boost there are some simple ways to do just that.
+But if your little ones need a vegetable boost, there are some simple ways to do that.

 I do it even with great eaters.